Adelaida Road Wine Trail

 Winery Descriptions, Driving Directions, Tasting Room Hours

 Alex and Monica Villicana started making wine in the early 1990’s and opened the facility on Adelaida Road in 2002.
-1600 cases per year of handcrafted wines are made at Villicana.
-The emphasis is on red wines; both Rhone and Bordeaux styles of wine are produced from the Calcareous soils of the Adelaida hills.
+Villicana makes 1600 cases per year of handcrafted wines.
+The emphasis is on red wines; both Rhone and Bordeaux styles of wine are from the Calcareous soils of the Adelaida hills.
 We love the coziness of the Villicana tasting room.
 The winery is low key and down to earth.

 Open daily from 11am-5pm, Phone: (805)226-5558

 Alta Colina opened their tasting room and wine cellar in 2015.
 They had been making and showcasing their wine at the Villicana Winery until they opened this delightful tasting room.
-The tasting room looks out into the cellar, so visitors can view the action in the winemaking department.
-The winery has a very pleasant picnic area, well shaded and suited for complete relaxation.
+The tasting room looks out into the cellar so that visitors can view the action in the winemaking department.
+The winery had a charming picnic area, well shaded and suited for complete relaxation.
 The red wines are big boys at Alta Colina and quite lush.

 Wild Coyote Winery